takahirosuzuki1980/FAST-iCLIP/README.md

 FAST-iCLIP
 ==========

-Fully Automated and Standardized i-CLIP (FAST-iCLIP) is a fully automated tool to process iCLIP data.
+Fully Automated and Standardized iCLIP (FAST-iCLIP) is a fully automated tool to process iCLIP data.

 This package contains two main sets of tools: an executable called `fastclip` to run iCLIP on human and mouse data, and several iPython notebooks to process iCLIP data from viral genomes.

 The following README will focus mainly on `fasticlip`.
 The pdf in the repository contains further instructions for using the iPython notebooks.